Afterthoughts (HTML and PDF) on

 be viewed here:

-That version does not include the original index (pages 288-304).
-At present the index is available only as a separate collection of images available in two formats:
+An early online version of this book did not include the original index (pages 288-304).
+A searchable version of the index was added in 2016.
+It is also available as a separate collection of images available in two formats:

 the multi format version at 'archive.org':

-the Amazon Kindle version kindly produced by Sergei Kaunov in 2011:
+the Amazon Kindle version kindly produced by Sergei Kaunov (with a very kind

 and others referenced here: